De Pere schools to survey families on return to school in fall

 "We know parents have different circumstances and conditions at home that might make them want to send their children to school or might give them second thoughts about sending them to school," says Superintendent Ben Villarruel.
 "We're just trying to gaUge what that is and figure out how to respond to as many needs as we can."

-Villarruel says input from families and guidance from the Department of Public Instruction and the Health Department will help determine what school looks like in the fall.
+will help determine what school looks like in the fall.

-CLICK HERE for updates on the De Pere district website.
+for updates on the De Pere district website.